Package Leaflet: Information for the User

 This information is intended solely for healthcare professionals:

-With each package of TRUTEST 36, a template for identification is provided for a quick identification of any allergen that causes a reaction.
-To ensure correct positioning, the marks on the skin must correspond to the grooves on the template.
-Note the difference between page 1 and 2 of the template, which correspond to Panel 1 and Panel 2, respectively.
+With each package of TRUTEST 36, an identification template is provided for rapid identification of any allergen that causes a reaction.
+To ensure correct positioning, the marks on the skin must correspond to the slots on the template.
+The difference between page 1 and 2 of the template, which correspond to panel 1 and panel 2 respectively, should be taken into account.

 The recommended interpretation method by the International Contact Dermatitis Research Group is: